Master of Occupational Therapy (M.O.T.)

 The three-year pass rate for the National Board of Certification in Occupational Therapy Examination is 97%.
-To view the percentage of new graduates who passed the NBCOT examination for 2014, click on the secure link, below: https://secure.nbcot.org/data/schoolstats.aspx
+Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online at https://secure.nbcot.org/data/schoolstats.aspx

 Occupational Therapists provide evaluation and intervention, education, consultation, management, wellness and prevention services.
 According to the American Occupational Therapy Association*, occupational therapists work in Skilled Nursing Facilities, Pediatrics, Rehabilitation, School Systems, Acute Care, Geriatrics, Home Health, Orthopedics, Mental health, OT Professional Education and/or Research.

 Occupational Therapy is a registered and/or licensed profession in all 50 states.
 To become licensed to practice as an occupational therapist in most states (including Illinois), a student must graduate from an ACOTE-accredited or approved educational program and pass the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Most states (including Illinois) require status as an occupational therapist registered (OTR) to become a licensed occupational therapist (OTR/L).
 A prior felony conviction may affect a graduate's ability to sit for the NBCOT Certification Exam or attain state licensure.